-- (a) Employees who have had at least six (6) months of service shall receive a performance review between the months of January and February of each calendar year and any pay increase will be effective on the first day of December or January following the performance review.
+- (a) Employees who have had at least six (6) months of service shall receive a performance review between the months of January and February of each calendar year and any pay increase will be effective on the first day of March following the performance review.
 If performance reviews are delayed beyond February of a calendar year, the employer will compensate the employee retroactively to March 1.
-Reviews shall not be delayed beyond March of a calendar year. - (d) The Employer may provide year-end bonuses to bargaining unit employees, based on the Employer's economic health.
+Reviews shall not be delayed beyond March of a calendar year.
+Such pay increases shall not be less than the percentage used by the state of Colorado to adjust minimum wage. - (b) The Employer may provide year-end bonuses to bargaining unit employees, based on the Employer's economic health.